Skip to content

 In 1894, Agnes was the second of nine girls born into honest-livin’, hard-workin’ Catholic family standards.
 She christened herself Lillian LaFrance and quickly shook the dust of her Kansas hometown from her boots sometime around 1916, and roared off to create the life she had always dreamt of, carving it raw as she went along.
 She began Motordrome riding in 1924, and left a blurry, yet brilliant legacy behind that still haunts many who are taken by the images of her incredible spirit staring back through squinty eyes in a copy of a copy of old grainy photos.
 She became known as the girl who flirts with death.

-Great shots of La France– I’m a sucker any day for the aviator goggles, jodphurs and riding boots.
+Great shots of La France– I’m a sucker for the aviator goggles, jodphurs, and riding boots!

 lillian lafrance